-The Company believes that the resolution of the above tax matters will not have a material effect on the statements of financial condition, although a resolution could have a material impact in the statements of financial condition and effective tax rate for any period in which such resolution occurs.
+The Company believes that the resolution of these tax matters will not have a material effect on the statements of financial condition, although a resolution could have a material impact in the statements of comprehensive income (loss) and on the effective tax rate for any period in which such resolution occurs.

-It is reasonably possible that significant changes in the balance of unrecognized tax benefits occur within the next 12 months.
+It is reasonably possible that significant changes in the balance of unrecognized tax benefits may occur within the next 12 months related to certain tax authority examination referred to above.
 At this time, however, it is not possible to reasonably estimate the expected change to the total amount of unrecognized tax benefits and the impact on the Company's effective tax rate over the next 12 months.